lazyoracle/fakeproj/docs/source/index.rst

 much of the information here is applicable and transferable to other domains of software development as well.

 What this tutorial isn't, is an in-depth treatment of the various tools we describe.
-Almost always, we will provide a brief introduction and give a taste of what all can be done using a particular and includes links to documentation and tutorials that do a better job in giving you a step-by-step guide to using said tools.
+Almost always, we will provide a brief introduction and give a taste of what all can be done using a particular tool and then include links to documentation and tutorials that do a better job in giving you a step-by-step guide to using said tools.

 .. toctree::